ngimb64/Crypt-Drive/README.md

   directory in CryptDrive as a file named AppSecret.txt.
 - The API credentials are for Drive authentication and the AppSecret.txt is for Gmail authentication.

-## Purpose
-Crypt Drive is designed to manage encrypted uploads to cloud storage (Google Drive), store keys in a password protected database, while giving the user to share the unlock key & nonce via a temporary password protected encryption through emails & a password provided via sms text message.
-After unlock components are received the user downloads the shared encrypted data from drive and uses the program to import the key then decrypt it.
-Crypt Drive also is able to store and rebuild recursive file systems through encrypted databases.

-It also features a startup script that check the programs components such as keys and databases.
-If components are missing, the program checks the recycling bin and file system in an attempt to recover it.
-If the recovery fails, new components are created and the data must be re-uploaded with the new key set to be able to decrypt it.

 ### Encryption scheme:
 - Database Unlock & Sharing - Authenticated AES 256 counter mode CBC with 104 bit nonce & CBC-MAC (CCM) integrity check
 - Local database - Fernet AES 128 CBC mode with PKCS7 padding & HMAC integrity check